DE

-What is scheduling in purchasing?
+What is scheduling in Procurement?

-Materials planning in purchasing controls the optimal supply of materials and services and thus forms the backbone for smooth company processes.
+Procurement scheduling controls the optimal supply of materials and services and thus forms the backbone for smooth company processes.

 • MRP refers to the systematic planning, control and monitoring of material flows and inventories in order to optimally cover production requirements.